-Silver Spring, Maryland (March 10, 2017) – Last evening, the Vancouver Park Board took a troubling action in directing staff to develop options to amend local law to prohibit the Vancouver Aquarium Marine Science Centre from importing or displaying whales, dolphins and porpoises.
+Silver Spring, MD – Last evening, the Vancouver Park Board took a troubling action in directing staff to develop options to amend local law to prohibit the Vancouver Aquarium Marine Science Centre from importing or displaying whales, dolphins and porpoises.
 The Science Center is accredited by the Association of Zoos and Aquariums (AZA), and in response, the Honorable Dan Ashe, AZA President and CEO, issued the following statement:

 “The vote by the Vancouver Park Board is troubling on at least two levels.
 First, if the board ultimately prohibits whales, dolphins and porpoises at Vancouver Aquarium Marine Science Centre it will hinder very significant scientific research supporting conservation of these species and other marine mammals in nature.
 And secondly, it will deprive millions of visitors the opportunity to experience marine mammals up close, most of whom otherwise will never see those animals in their life.
 AZA will be working closely with Vancouver Aquarium to help influence this crucial policy decision.”

 The Vancouver Aquarium Marine Science Centre was the first aquarium accredited by AZA in 1976, and has been accredited eight times, most recently in September, 2013.
 AZA accreditation signifies the highest standards of animal care and welfare.